 Now, the story goes on, but you do not see one word about clean or unclean food.
 You see Peter saying that he learned something about how God sees all men.
 "Yeah, but...", you say.
 Well, go back to the episode beginning in verse 11 with the sheet.
 Here is the tricky part - tell me where God (or the angel, or the Holy Spirit) says that God has called any animal in the sheet "clean", much less all of them.
 If He did not call everything there clean, what was He talking about?

 Here is the way it looks to me.
-God presented a sheet filled with unclean animals that Peter knew that he was forbidden to eat.
+God presented a sheet filled with clean and unclean animals, some of which Peter knew that he was forbidden to eat.
 Peter knew this because of his knowledge of the word of God.
-God clearly defined what was clean and unclean with regard to animals.
+God had previously clearly defined what was clean and unclean with regard to animals.
 Then God summarized something that you never hear the pastors today speak about.

 What God said to Peter